rug-compling/hmm-reps/README.md

 - [hmtm.py](hmtm.py) for Hidden Markov tree models
 - [hmrtm.py](hmrtm.py) for Hidden Markov tree models with syntactic relations (functions)

 Models can be trained by invoking `run.py`.
 Use `--tree` to train a Hidden Markov tree model, and `--rel` to train a Hidden Markov tree model with syntactic relations.
 A full list of options can be found by running:

 ```sh
 python3.3 run.py --help
 ```

 ### Example runs
 First prepare the data that you plan to use.
-This will replace unfrequent tokens with \*unk\*.
+This will replace unfrequent tokens with \*unk\*:

 ```sh
 python3.3 readers/corpus_normalize.py --dataset data/sample.en --output $DATASET --freq_thresh 1